 - As with any online service, do not use a password on LinkedIn that you use for any other service.
-LinkedIn Corp. has been breached twice.
-LinkedIn offers "Two-Step" verification -- texting a random code to your phone if you log in from an unrecognized device -- however, we are reluctant to recommend it.
-One member was locked out for several weeks -- apparently due to a bug in LinkedIn's verification system.
+LinkedIn Corporation has been breached twice.
+LinkedIn offers "Two-Step" verification -- texting a random code to your phone if you log in from an unrecognized device.

 - Check that the "First Name" and "Last Name" fields are correct on your account -- so that you can be found.
-Some folks have first and last reversed.
+Don't get first and last reversed.
 It is even possible to wind up with a comma as your last name.

 - Nothing on LinkedIn is private.
 The whole point of LinkedIn is to allow recruiters to search for candidates, salespeople to hunt for prospects, and people to connect with each other.
 Every LinkedIn member has basic search capabilities.
 Recruiters -- who may work for your current employer -- pay $9,000 per year for very powerful searching, tracking, and monitoring tools.
-In short, do not do anything on LinkedIn that you don't want your employer, managers, co-workers, or competitors to see.
-Details: HPAA's summary of LinkedIn privacy.
 At LinkedIn, you are not the customer, you are the product.